Directed by Dean DeBlois. Jay Baruchel, Cate Blanchett, Gerard Butler, Craig Ferguson, America Ferrera, Jonah Hill, Djimon Hounsou.

-Five years later, in both real time and movie time, Hiccup is back to tell us again, “This is Berk.”
+Five years later, Hiccup is back to tell us again, “This is Berk.”
 Two more times.

 Memo to the filmmakers: We know it’s Berk.
 The first film was a hit, and the sequel, it’s safe to say, will be a monster hit.
-(There’s no real competition; How to Train Your Dragon 2 is the only major animated release this entire summer, not counting DisneyToons’ Planes: Fire & Rescue.
-Pixar has nothing this entire year.)
+(There’s no real competition; How to Train Your Dragon 2 is the only major animated release all summer, not counting the sequel to DisneyToons’ Planes.
+Pixar has nothing all year.)
 Please, for the inevitable third film, let’s have something different.
 Six Jay Baruchel “This is Berk” monologues is more than anyone needs.

 The first film related how Hiccup changed his village’s way of life forever, winning the love of the girl of his dreams, the approval of his authoritarian father and the respect of everyone in town — not to mention the loyalty of his magnificent new draconian friend, Toothless.

 Onward and outward, obviously.
 A bigger story, wider horizons, more characters, new revelations and, of course, more and bigger dragons.
 How to Train Your Dragon 2 has good ideas about where it needs to go, plotwise.

 I’m glad to see Hiccup hasn’t been resting on his laurels; he’s still learning, exploring, inventing.
 Packing nifty dragon-inspired inventions, soaring the skies in sleek leather duds with trusty Toothless, he’s almost a young dragon himself, as fearless as he was once diffident.